 Training for voice teachers

 The object of AOTOS is to advance education in the teaching of singing.
 The core of that commitment is our Advanced Professional Development Course, a residential course designed for voice teachers with at least four years’ teaching experience.
-This year’s course takes place just before our annual Summer Conference, and offers intensive tuition within a small group – an ideal ‘refresher’ course for continuing professional development, with the chance to share new ideas and hone existing skills.
+This year’s course took place just before our annual Summer Conference, and 2017 is likely to follow the same pattern.

 After requests to cater for less experienced singing teachers, our Pathways training programme was launched with great success in 2015.
 There are three pathways: